Nero

 Nero's practical contributions to Rome's governance focused on diplomacy, trade, and culture.
 He ordered the construction of amphitheaters, and promoted athletic games and contests.
-He also made public appearances as an actor, poet, musician, and charioteer, which scandalised his aristocratic contemporaries as these occupations were usually the domain of slaves, public entertainers and infamous persons.
-The provision of such entertainments made Nero popular among lower-class citizens, but his performances undermined the Imperial dignity.
-The costs involved were borne by local elites either directly or through taxation, and were much resented.
+He made public appearances as an actor, poet, musician, and charioteer, which scandalized his aristocratic contemporaries as these occupations were usually the domain of slaves, public entertainers, and infamous persons.
+However, the provision of such entertainments made Nero popular among lower-class citizens.
+The costs involved were borne by local elites either directly or through taxation, and were much resented by the Roman aristocracy.

 During Nero's reign, the general Corbulo fought the Roman–Parthian War of 58–63, and made peace with the hostile Parthian Empire.
-The Roman general Suetonius Paulinus quashed a major revolt in Britain led by the Iceni's queen Boudica.
+The Roman general Suetonius Paulinus quashed a major revolt in Britain led by queen Boudica.
 The Bosporan Kingdom was briefly annexed to the empire, and the First Jewish–Roman War began.
 When the Roman senator Vindex rebelled, with support from the eventual Roman emperor Galba, Nero was declared a public enemy and condemned to death in absentia.
-He fled Rome, and on 9 June AD 68 he committed suicide.
+He fled Rome, and on 9 June AD 68 committed suicide.
 His death sparked a brief period of civil war known as the Year of the Four Emperors.

 Most Roman sources offer overwhelmingly negative assessments of his personality and reign.
+Most contemporary sources describe him as tyrannical, self-indulgent, and debauched.
 The historian Tacitus claims the Roman people thought him compulsive and corrupt.
-Suetonius tells that many Romans believed that the Great Fire of Rome was instigated by Nero to clear land for his planned "Golden House".
-Tacitus claims that Nero seized Christians as scapegoats for the fire and had them burned alive, seemingly motivated not by public justice but by personal cruelty.
-Some modern historians question the reliability of the ancient sources on Nero's tyrannical acts, considering his popularity among the Roman commoners.
+Suetonius tells that many Romans believed the Great Fire of Rome was instigated by Nero to clear land for his planned "Golden House".
+Tacitus claims Nero seized Christians as scapegoats for the fire and had them burned alive, seemingly motivated not by public justice, but personal cruelty.
+Some modern historians question the reliability of ancient sources on Nero's tyrannical acts, considering his popularity among the Roman commoners.
 In the eastern provinces of the Empire, a popular legend arose that Nero had not died and would return.
-After his death, at least three leaders of short-lived, failed rebellions presented themselves as "Nero reborn" in order to gain popular support.
+After his death, at least three leaders of short-lived, failed rebellions presented themselves as "Nero reborn" to gain popular support.